 English 1A and 1B are General Education classes serving the University as a whole.
 They are not creative writing classes nor introductions to literature.
 Accordingly, literary texts may constitute only a small portion of the reading material for these courses.
 For more information, consult the composition section of the website.

 In addition to teaching their classes, TAs must attend occasional meetings on Wednesdays from noon to 1:30.
-They must also attend multiple department meetings a day or two before classes start each semester, and they must participate in the holistic scoring of the final exams on the University's “Study/Conference” day.
+They must also attend mandatory training sessions and department meetings in the Spring and Summer prior to beginning their teaching assignment.